Argonne-National-Laboratory/CIP.io-Link/README.md

 CIPio stands for Common Integration Platform.
 It is a set of open source applications working together in order to provide a basic way of communicating with each other and external hardware such as meters and services.

+Its main focus is to act as a easily deployable Charge Station Management System (CSMS) that exists locally on sites where EV charging is taking place.
+It is designed to be a research platform for site and campus-level energy controls.

 ## :link: Quick Links

 - [:link: Requirements](https://github.com/Argonne-National-Laboratory/CIP.io-Link?tab=readme-ov-file#requirements)